 Does Brexit change the position for the GDPR in the UK?

-As a result of Brexit the UK will no longer be part of the European Union and will implement a legal mechanism that will largely follow the GDPR.
-The UK Data Protection Bill is intended to provide the equivalent legal mechanism that meets GDPR standards and reflects the UK’s commitment to high data protection standards post-Brexit.
+As a result of Brexit the UK will no longer be part of the European Union and implemented a legal mechanism that largely follows the GDPR.
+The UK Data Protection Bill provides the equivalent legal mechanism that meets GDPR standards and reflects the UK’s commitment to high data protection standards post-Brexit.
 For more information, refer to the Information Commissioner’s Office website at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/.

-I am a client outside the EU; will I be affected?
+I am a client outside the EU; am I affected?

 The GDPR’s territorial scope of application is wider and may apply to organisations that are not based in the EU but offer goods or services to individuals in the EU and/or monitor the behaviour of individuals in the EU.
-Bank of America Merrill Lynch is reviewing all of its data processing activities involving individuals in the EU to determine if the broader territorial scope applies.
-If applicable, the Bank will take the necessary actions, which may include updating Terms and Conditions of business, to reflect the changes required by the GDPR.
+Bank of America Merrill Lynch reviewed all of its data processing activities involving individuals in the EU to determine if the broader territorial scope applies.
+The Bank took the necessary actions, which included updating Terms and Conditions of business, to reflect the changes required by the GDPR.

 Can I see your data privacy policies?

 You can see our current policies by visiting the portal(s) you use to access our services or contacting your relationship manager.
-We are working through all our policies and procedures and making updates where necessary to comply with the GDPR.
+Please also see the Essential GDPR Documents section below for relevant privacy notices and other information.

 Can I update my documentation now to incorporate GDPR compliant clauses?